 If the displayed report parameters (Period and Grouping) are not sufficient for getting the report view that you want, you can view all available report option parameters by clicking Settings.
-This opens a new window.
+This opens a new window with several tabs.

-- On the Filter tab, click Add new item or drag a field from the Available fields list to the list on the right.
+- On the command bar of the tab, click Add new item or drag a field from the Available fields list to the list on the right.